27 June 2020: Articles

 CONCLUSIONS: The scab formed by the esophageal ulcer was identified based on clinical manifestations, anti-helminth and stool examinations, parasite morphology, and molecular biology.
 Our experience with this case suggests that the universal barcoding technique can be used for identification of foreign bodies suspected to be parasites.

-Keywords: Clinical Laboratory Techniques, DNA Barcoding, Taxonomic, Esophageal Diseases, Parasites, Aged, Esophagus, Foreign Bodies, Gastroscopy, Parasitology, Ulcer, Wound Healing
+Keywords: Clinical Laboratory Techniques, DNA Barcoding, Taxonomic, Esophageal Diseases, Parasites, Esophagus, Foreign Bodies, Gastroscopy, Parasitology, Ulcer, Wound Healing

 Background